Joe Manganiello files for divorce from wife Sofia Vergara

 Joe Manganiello has officially filed for divorce from his wife Sofia Vergara, two days after the couple confirmed they were separating, reports have claimed.

 The True Blood actor cited “irreconcilable differences” as the reason for the couple’s split, according to divorce documents obtained by People on Wednesday (19 July).
+Manganiello listed the date of separation as 2 July and noted the pair had a prenup.

 People reports that sources have claimed Manganiello, 46, and Vergara, 51, who is best known for playing Gloria Delgado-Pritchett in Modern Family, had “conflicting opinions” about having children.